 Final Thoughts on Using Glycolic Acid with Vitamin C

 Combining glycolic acid and vitamin C in the same skincare routine takes some thought regarding pH, formula, and your skin type.
-Both are excellent actives that address the signs of aging in easy-to-use over-the-counter formulas.
+Both are excellent actives and skincare ingredients that address the signs of aging in easy-to-use over-the-counter formulas.

 Your best choice will usually be using glycolic acid and vitamin C at different times of the day: vitamin C in the morning and glycolic acid in the evening.
 Or use them on different days altogether.